Strong solutions of stochastic differential equations with square integrable drift: Introduction

-In this paper, the summation convention is enforced, wherein summation is understood with respect to repeated indices.
-When there is no ambiguity, we use $C$ to denote a constant whose true value may vary from line to line and use $\nabla$ to denote the gradient of a function with respect to the space variable.
-As usual, ${\mathbb N}$ stands for the set of all natural numbers, $\mathbb{R}_+=[0,\infty)$, $B_R=\{x\in\mathbb{R}^d; |x|\leq R\}$ for $R>0$.
+In this paper, when there is no ambiguity, we use $C$ to denote a constant whose true value may vary from line to line.
+We use $\nabla$ to denote the gradient of a function with respect to the space variable.
+As usual, ${\mathbb N}$ stands for the set of all natural numbers. a.s. is the abbreviation of almost surely.